zenwork/mkdn-web-component/md-story/README.md

 ## Status

-* Basic implementation
+* Basic implementation works
-* it currently does not actually convert the markdown to html
+* TODO:
+  * add support for dropcaps at document start
+  * expose some kind of styling interface.
+  * ...

 ## Usage in Browser

 ```